sardaryanhrant/phpmyx/doc/config.rst

     :type: string
     :default: ``''``

-    The public key for the reCaptcha service that can be obtain from http://www.google.com/recaptcha.
+    The public key for the reCaptcha service that can be obtained from http://www.google.com/recaptcha.

     reCaptcha will be then used in :ref:`cookie`.